gdsfactory/gdsfactory/README.md

 ### tidy3d

-For FDTD simulations on the web.
-Requires you to create an account on [simulation.cloud](simulation.cloud)
+For fast FDTD GPU based simulations on the cloud.
+Requires you to create an account [on their website](https://simulation.cloud/)

 ## CHANGELOG